fdg-rp/web-landing/content/0.server-docs/4.administrative/donations-and-subscriptions.md

 - Support [Cfx.re](https://cfx.re/), the creators of FiveM.
 A percentage of every payment goes directly to them.
 ::

-## Donation & Subscription Options
+## Donation Options

 There are several options available to those who wish to support FDG.
+Our Fat Duck Family Donation is the highest donation amount we accept, about 5 years ago we introduced a hard limit as some people were a tad too generous and money is hard to come by, we're stoked you choose to donate but we'd prefer most of your money stays in your pocket.

 ::list
 - Tier 1 Subscription